Junhwa1207-design/Junhwa_J_My_Favorite_Things/README.md

 My_Favorite_Things

-This is one-page web application is about my favorite female heroes.
+This is a SPA is about my favorite female heroes.
 Using database with PHP, and the image hover overlay were used in this project.
 In terms of the UI aspect, specific information pop-up, when the user clicks any images.